trust-mfn-berlin/animals-as-objects/vault/netlify/about_en.md

 #### Tahani Nadim

 Tahani Nadim co-heads the interdisciplinary research centre Humanities of Nature at the Museum für Naturkunde Berlin.
-She is a junior professor for socio-cultural anthropology at the Institute for European Ethnology at Humboldt University Berlin, where she is also a member of the Centre for Anthropological Research on Museums and Heritage (CARMAH).
+She is a junior professor for socio-cultural anthropology at the Institute for European Ethnology at Humboldt-Universität zu Berlin, where she is also a member of the Centre for Anthropological Research on Museums and Heritage (CARMAH).
 Her research focuses on data politics, the datafication of nature and the political and social contexts and consequences of collection digitization.

 #### Sebastian Riedel

-Sebastian Riedel is completing his Master’s degree in Science Studies at the Humboldt University of Berlin after completing a Bachelor’s degree in Mathematics.
+Sebastian Riedel is completing his Master’s degree in Science Studies at the Humboldt-Universität zu Berlin after completing a Bachelor’s degree in Mathematics.
 Between November 2020 and February 2021, he completed an internship in the project “Animals as Objects” where he was particularly interested in reproduction and data practices in zoological gardens.

 #### Theresa Schatt

-Theresa Schatt studied Cultural Studies and Art and Visual History in her Bachelor's degree, and is currently completing her Masters in cultural studies at Humboldt University in Berlin.
+Theresa Schatt studied Cultural Studies and Art and Visual History in her Bachelor's degree, and is currently completing her Masters in cultural studies at Humboldt-Universität zu Berlin.
 She has been a student assistant in the project “Animals as Objects” since 2019.
 In the context of her work for the project, her research interest lies especially with the cataloguing systems of the zoological teaching collection.

 #### Sarina Schirmer